SergioMendolia/arkeo/docs/gitlab-connector.md

 # GitLab Connector

-The GitLab connector fetches user activities from GitLab using Atom feeds.
+The GitLab connector fetches user activities from GitLab using the Events API.
 This allows you to track your GitLab activities including commits, merge requests, issues, comments, and other contributions in your daily timeline.

 ## Features

 - Fetches user activities from GitLab.com or self-hosted GitLab instances
-- Supports various activity types: commits, merge requests, issues, comments, wiki updates, and more
+- Supports various activity types: commits (all branches), merge requests, issues, comments, project creation, and more
-- Uses GitLab's built-in Atom feed with user feed tokens for authentication
+- Uses GitLab's Events API with personal access tokens for authentication
 - Filters activities by date to show only relevant daily activities
 - Extracts project names and activity metadata for better organization
+- Handles pagination to capture all activities for the target date

 ## Configuration